Dirk Nowitzki: 2012–13 season: Surgery and missing playoffs

 Before the season, Jason Kidd and Jason Terry left the Mavericks in free agency.
 Nowitzki underwent knee surgery in October 2012 and missed the first 27 games of the season.
 He returned on December 23, 2012, in a game against San Antonio.
 In January 2013, Nowitzki and some of his teammates made a pact not to shave their beards until the team reached .500.
 They were often called "The Beard Bros."
 On April 14, 2013, after a fadeaway jumper in a game against the New Orleans Hornets, Nowitzki became the 17th player in NBA history to score 25,000 points.
 The Mavs went on to win the game and climbed back to .500 with a 40–40 record, and Nowitzki shaved his beard.
 However the Mavericks missed the playoffs for the first time since Nowitzki's second season, ending their 12-year playoff streak.

 2013–14 season: Magic Johnson Award

 On January 29, 2014, Nowitzki scored his 26,000th point in a 115–117 loss to the Houston Rockets.
 In 35 minutes of play, he recorded 38 points, 17 rebounds, and 3 assists.
 On March 12, 2014, in a 108–101 victory over the Utah Jazz, Nowitzki finished the game with 31 points and passed John Havlicek on the NBA scoring list with 26,426 points.
 On April 8, 2014, Nowitzki scored his 26,712th point, passing Oscar Robertson to move to the 10th position on the all-time scoring list.
 Nowitzki led the Mavericks back to the playoffs where they faced their in-state rival San Antonio Spurs in the first round.
-Dallas lost the series in seven games, and the Spurs went on to win the NBA championship.
+The Mavericks lost the series in seven games, despite taking a 2–1 series lead.